 It starts with a National Geographic photograph, a conversation with a friend, or an online article…and the next thing I know, travel fever hits and I’m in full information-gathering mode.
 My husband Henk doesn’t see me for days, as my Bookmarks fill up with tour operators, reviews, local attractions and must-see places to photograph.
 I research obsessively and tirelessly, finding accommodations local specialty operators didn’t even know about, revelling in the search for the authentic, the unique and the boutique – and when I find these gems, I feel like I’ve unearthed an archeological treasure.

 The travel experiences that result from all this research are ones that I can’t wait to share with others.
 My excitement is infectious when I describe the destinations I’ve been to, the sights I’ve seen, or even the hotels where I’ve stayed.
 This enthusiasm has influenced others to the point where they’ve visited specific places, eaten at certain restaurants, or even booked a particular guide I’ve recommended.
 (On one occasion, I may even have saved a Roman honeymoon from a potentially disastrous start!)

 This was the inspiration for Grownup Travels – a place where the information I’ve sourced and my personal experiences can help you get the most out of your travels.
 Hopefully they will lead you to the kind of adventures you’ll want to share with others, too.

 Because that’s exactly how travel fever spreads.

-Henk Geurts is married to Jane, and when he’s not building custom homes or doing complex renovations for his clients, he’s indulging one of his many hobbies – including building an impressive photography portfolio.
-And since a picture is worth a thousand words, he leaves most of the storytelling to his wife.
+Henk Geurts is married to Jane, and is the photographer half of Grownup Travels.
+When he’s not out capturing northern lights or waiting for the perfect sunset shot, he’s cataloguing and refining his tens of thousands of images of their travels.
+He believes a picture is worth a thousand words, so he leaves most of the storytelling to his wife.